 For the appropriate period (e.g. daytime) the ambient noise level is determined and rounded to the nearest 5 dB.
-In this instance, with the rural nature of the site, properties near the development have daytime ambient noise levels that typically range from 40 to 50 dB $L{Aeq,1hr}$.
+In this instance, with the rural nature of the site, properties near the development have daytime ambient noise levels that typically range from 40 to 50 dB L{Aeq,1hr}.
 Therefore, as a precautionary approach, all properties will be afforded a Category A designation.

-Please see Section 11.6.2 for the detailed assessment in relation to this site.
-If the specific construction noise level exceeds the appropriate category value (e.g. $65~dB~L{Aeq,T}$ during daytime periods) then a significant effect is deemed to have occurred.
+See Section 11.5.2 for the detailed assessment in relation to this site.
+If the specific construction noise level exceeds the appropriate category value (e.g. 65 dB $L{Aeq,T}$ during daytime periods) then a significant effect is deemed to have occurred.